littledan/iterator-generator-return/README.md

 ### Generator `.return()` causes additional overhead to all generator usage

 With generator `.return()`, all yield statements might return from the generator, depending on how they are used.
 This basically means an implementation that looks like the above emulation--after every yield, check to see if some sort of `return` flag is set somewhere, and return if so.
-Even if it's theoretically possible to optimize out, it'll be extremely complicated for implementations to properly deopt on this when appropriate in order to eliminate the conditionals.
+Even if it's theoretically possible to optimize out, it'll be pretty complicated to provide a separate IP for 'return' and make it free.
+The likely outcome for a while is slower generators in many browsers.

 ## Why iterators don't need `.return()`